 Linh Pham is a Vietnamese photographer based in Hanoi, Vietnam.
-In his practice, he delves into the human condition in the Lower Mekong region, exploring the impacts of climate crises, social transformations, rapid economic growth, and domestic conflicts with a present-day perspective, informed by his studies in modern art and design.
+His work focuses on the lives and experiences of underrecognized communities in the Lower Mekong region, showing the enduring and often unnoticed effects of climate crisis, social transformations, rapid economic growth, and domestic conflicts.
+His approach informs by his sudy in modern art and design, offering a present-day perspective on these critical issues.

-Although working internationally, Linh’s works often return to document the avant-garde dimensions of modern-day issues with roots in Vietnam’s past.
-He has reported on a range of stories from Vietnam, including the extinction of the Mekong giant catfish, underground Soviet-era motorcycle racing, intercontinental human trafficking, reburial rituals, and the South China Sea dispute.
+Although working internationally, Linh’s works often return to document the challenges shaped by Vietnam’s past.
+Since 2013, he has reported on a range of stories from Vietnam, including the extinction of the Mekong giant catfish, underground Soviet-era motorcycle racing, intercontinental human trafficking, reburial rituals, and the South China Sea dispute.

 He is a frequent contributor to The New York Times, National Geographic, TIME, Bloomberg and Getty Images amongst others, and his work has been published across platforms worldwide.